atolab/zenoh-web/content/blog/2022-02-08-dragonbot.md

 ## Remote Controller: ESP32 with a MPU-6050 accelerometer and gyroscope module
-Borning is a time where immersive experiences are becoming the mainstream, it is only natural if the controlling interfaces of DragonBotOne also follow such a paradigm.
+Borning in a time where immersive experiences are becoming the mainstream, it is only natural if the controlling interfaces of DragonBotOne also follow such a paradigm.
 Thus, you can not only control DragonBotOne with a keyboard or a joypad but also by means of hand gestures.

 For the development of this remote controller, we used an ESP32 with a MPU-6050 accelerometer and gyroscope module.
 By tilting the controller, you can make DragonBotOne to move forward and backward as well as to turn left and right.
 Moreover, you can control the velocity according to the inclination of the remote controller.